ityoung/python3-fastunit/README.md

 # fastunit

 Async unittest of Python3.
-Run every testcases with corotine.
+Run testcases with coroutine.

 ## Usage：

-Download/Git clone source code, and run `./install.sh` (or `python setup.py install`) to install.
+1. Download/Git clone source code, and run `./install.sh` (or `python setup.py install`) to install.

-Fastunit is just change the way of running test cases from synchronously to asynchronously, so you just change module name in your test code from `unittest` to `fastunit`, and everything can work perfectly.
+2. Replace `unittest` to `fastunit` of your code.

+## Known problem:

+`HTMLTestRunner` is not supported, for it designed for linear testcase.